Difference-in-Differences Designs: A Practitioner's Guide

-In the Medicaid context, the unweighted $ATT(2014)$ answers the question, ``What was the average causal effect of Medicaid expansion on 2014 mortality rates among the 2014 expansion state counties?''
-Whether this parameter (or any causal parameter) is ``of interest'' is an argument about theoretical importance, policy relevance, and how one is planning to use it.
 Other target parameters are also possible.
-Designs other than DiD identify different kinds of average treatment effects, and some DiD methods use quantile \citep{Athey2006, Callaway2019} or distribution regression \citep{Fernandez-Val2024} approaches to target features of the marginal distributions of $Y_{i,t}(1)$ and $Y_{i,t}(0)$ among treated units.
+Designs other than DiD identify different kinds of average treatment effects, and some DiD methods use quantile regression \citep{Athey2006, Callaway2019} or distribution regression \citep{Fernandez-Val2024} approaches to target features of the marginal distributions of $Y_{i,t}(1)$ and $Y_{i,t}(0)$ among treated units.
 We focus on identification and estimation strategies that target ATT parameters but emphasize that the $2\times2$ building block framework applies to DiD methods more broadly; see our appendix for more discussions about distributional parameters.

-\subsection{Identifying assumptions: parallel trends}
+\subsection{Identifying assumptions: Parallel trends}

 A research design is a strategy---a set of assumptions---to identify and estimate specific target parameters.
 Many different assumptions can identify the missing counterfactual for $ATT(2014)$ in the Medicaid example.
 For example, mean independence between $Y_{i,2014}(0)$ and $D_i$ implies that the counterfactual equals average 2014 mortality rates in non-expansion counties ($\E_\omega[Y_{i,2014}(0)|D_i=0]$).
-Under this assumption, which essentially entails assuming that Medicaid expansion is as-good-as random, the cross-sectional mortality gap in 2014 between expansion and non-expansion counties is the $ATT(2014)$.
+Under this assumption, which essentially entails assuming that Medicaid expansion is as good as random, the cross-sectional mortality gap in 2014 between expansion and non-expansion counties is the $ATT(2014)$.
 Similarly, time invariance of $Y_{i,t}(0)$ among expansion counties (plus the fact that we ruled out anticipatory behavior) implies that the counterfactual equals 2013 mortality rates in expansion counties ($\E_\omega[Y_{i,2013}(0)|D_i=1]$).
 Under this assumption, which essentially rules out non-treatment-related changes in the outcome variable, the ``time trend'' in average mortality in expansion counties is the $ATT(2014)$.